Kailash23/forecast-delivery-time/README.md

  * We can increase the number of warehouses anytime
  * Works well with new data

-Scikit Learn were used to develop various regression models to predict delivery time.
+Scikit Learn was used to develop various regression models to predict delivery time.

 ## Algorithms Analysed